BenB196/crashplan-ffs-puller/README.md

 ### Precompiled Binaries

 These are found attached to each official release.
-Currently only Windows amd64 and Linux amd64 binaries will be released.
-As the application progresses, or more needs come up, more binaries will be added.
+Currently, only Windows amd64 and Linux amd64 binaries will be released.
+As the application progresses or more needs arise, more binaries will be added.

 ### Docker